ProfSFrink/JavaScript_Course_Project_Files/README.md

 ## __Main Project #1: Tic Tac Toe Game__

 ___
 The first major project of this course involves using HTML, CSS and JavaScript to create a Tic Tac Toe game.
+The game has you playing against the computer until either a tie or a winner is declared and then the game board is reset and you start over again.
+This was a code-along project were we typed the code out step-by-step and then slowly going through what each piece of the code is doing and how the various functions interact with one another.
+This goes over all the concepts covered in the course thus far and brings them all together, such as conditional statements, loops, functions and also covers a few new things such as using the 'Arrow' function to write simpler, cleaner functions and calling the .some() method off an array.
+Plus we use some CSS to style the game and also customised the graphics and sound.

 ## __Basic JavaScript Projects__